yanqi27/core_analyzer/gdbplus/README.md

 Core analyzer extracts heap metadata with the help of debug symbols.
 Without the matching debug symbols, its functions are limited or don't work at all.
 For example, Linux heap data structures are defined in libc.so which debug symbols are required.
-On my Ubuntu, I need package `libc6-dbg` which is installed out of box. libc.so debug symbols are installed at /usr/lib/debug by default.
+On Ubuntu, this is package `libc6-dbg` which is installed out of box.
+On CentOS, you can run command `sudo debuginfo-install -y glibc`. libc.so debug symbols are installed at /usr/lib/debug by default.
 If gdb doesn't find it, you can add the following line in you `.gdbinit` file.
 ```